Logo of Window Rank

 Skipping permits is not an option for an egress window installation.
 The work involves structural changes to your home's foundation and is subject to inspections to verify it meets life-safety codes.
 Here's a typical step-by-step process:

-4. Schedule Inspections: Once the permit is issued and work begins, the township inspector will visit at critical stages-typically after the excavation and framing, and again after the final installation-to ensure everything is built to code9.
+4. Schedule Inspections: Once the permit is issued and work begins, the township inspector will visit at critical stages-typically after the excavation and framing, and again after the final installation-to ensure everything is built to code.

-Find the perfect egress window replacement & installation for your needs
+Find the perfect egress window contractors for your needs

 Get personalized recommendations and expert advice